 So first let’s start with transportation:

-Along the light rail route include such highlights as the airport, the Mall of America (one of the largest malls you’ll ever see), Minnehaha Falls, and ending up in downtown Minneapolis at the Metrodome, home of the Minnesota Vikings, at least until their new stadium is built sometime in the next few years.
-See the Metrodome light rail stop in the picture above.
-It goes a few blocks further ending right near Target Field, home of the Minnesota Twins.
+Along the light rail route are such highlights as the airport, the Mall of America (one of the largest malls you’ll ever see), Minnehaha Falls, and it ends up in downtown Minneapolis where you can see U.S. Bank Stadium, home of the Minnesota Vikings.
+(See the U.S. Bank Stadium light rail stop in the picture above).
+The light rail line goes a few blocks further through downtown ending right near Target Field, home of the Minnesota Twins.

 Minneapolis also has plenty of buses running just about round the clock, so you shouldn’t have too much trouble finding transportation in the city.

-If you’re planning on doing a lot of driving around the Twin Cities (probable if you want to see some things in outlying areas), try using a discount car rental website like hotwire.com or priceline.com to get a good deal on a car rental.
+If you’re planning on doing a lot of driving around the Twin Cities (probable if you want to see some things in outlying areas), try using a discount car rental website like Hotwire or Priceline to get a good deal on a car rental.
 It is definitely easier to get around in Minneapolis if you have a car.

 Enjoy Our Parks And 10,000+ Minnesota Lakes

-- Lake Calhoun: A great place to go for the day to enjoy some sun, a canoe ride, maybe some beach volleyball and a nice walk around the 3+mile lake.
-It is the place to see and be seen in the summer months (FREE)
+- Lake Bde Maka Ska (formerly Lake Calhoun): A great place to go for the day to enjoy some sun, a canoe ride, maybe some beach volleyball, and a nice walk around the 3+mile lake.
+It is the place to see, and be seen, in the summer months (FREE)

-- Minnehaha Falls: The falls are a natural wonder, and definitely a must visit for shutterbugs.
-In the area surrounding you can take nice long walk from the falls down to the Mississippi river, or have a picnic.
-Beautiful!
+- Minnehaha Falls: The falls are a natural wonder, and definitely a must-visit for shutterbugs.
+In the park area surrounding the falls, you can take a nice long walk from the falls down to the Mississippi river, or have a picnic.
+It’s a beautiful area!
 (FREE)

 - Minnesota Landscape Arboretum: A 1,047-acre garden and arboretum about 20 minutes outside of Minneapolis.
-Because of it’s natural beauty this is often a chosen as a great spot for weddings and for just getting some great pictures.
+Because of its natural beauty, this is often chosen as a great spot for weddings and for just getting some great pictures.
 (15 and under free, $7 adults.
 Free all day Thursday in the winter, and free on Thursday evenings from 4.30 p.m. until 8 p.m. or sunset in the summer)

 - Lyndale Park Rose Gardens at Lake Harriet: Lake Harriet in south Minneapolis has a beautiful Rose Garden that has been blooming every year since 1907-1908.
-It’s a popular place for weddings, photography and peaceful reflection.
+It’s a popular place for weddings, photography, and peaceful reflection.
 If you’re going to Lake Calhoun anyway, stop by the Rose Gardens, it is just a short walk away.
-Also, right across the street is a beautiful Japanese Gardens (FREE)
+Also, right across the street is a beautiful Asian inspired Peace Garden (FREE)

 - Mall of America: If you like to shop, or even just people watch, this place will be heaven.
-At the time it was built it was largest mall in america, and one of the largest in the world.
-Fun place just to visit, even if you don’t spend money.
+At the time it was built it was the largest mall in America, and one of the largest in the world.
+It’s a fun place just to visit, even if you don’t spend money.
 Also has an indoor theme park.
-If you prefer, you can go a few miles up the highway and visit the country’s first enclosed climate controlled shopping center, Southdale Center.
+If you prefer, you can go a few miles up the highway and visit the country’s first enclosed climate-controlled shopping center, Southdale Center.
 (FREE + any money you spend shopping)

-- Minnesota State Fair: At the end of Every August, the Minnesota State Fair is the most happening place to be with over 1.7 million visitors every year.
-While it probably won’t be completely frugal, if you enjoy eating, riding rides and viewing state fair exhibits, this is one of the best fairs in the country.
+- Minnesota State Fair: At the end of Every August, the Minnesota State Fair is the most happening place to be with over 1.7 million visitors every year, the largest state fair by average daily attendance.
+While it probably won’t be completely frugal, if you enjoy eating, riding rides, and viewing state fair exhibits, this is one of the best fairs in the country.
 (Admission: $12 + food + rides).
 How to save at the Minnesota State Fair.

 - Sculpture Gardens & Walker Art Center: For a little bit of culture go and visit the Walker Art Center and Sculpture Gardens.
-Considered one of the nation’s “big 5″ museums for modern art.
-The museum normally costs $10 for adults, but is free to all every Thursday evening (5–9 pm) and on the first Saturday of each month 10 am–5 pm.
+Considered one of the nation’s “big 5” museums for modern art.
+The museum normally costs $15 for adults but is free to all every Thursday evening (5–9 pm) and on the first Saturday of each month, 10 am–5 pm.
 (FREE)

 We have a lot of great museums in the Minneapolis area.
 Here are a few of my favorites.

 - Mill City Museum: Newly completed museum in downtown Minneapolis looking at the city’s past as the flour capitol of the world.
-Beautiful riverfront location. ($10 adults, $5 children)
+Beautiful Mississippi riverfront location, a great place to take a stroll after you visit the museum. ($10 adults, $5 children)

 - Science Museum of Minnesota: While it isn’t exactly cheap to go here, it is a great museum, and worth the price.
 They currently have a Star Wars exhibit showing. ($16 adults, $13 children)

 - Minnesota History Museum: Museum looking at Minnesota history.
-Beautiful museum building in downtown St. Paul. ($10 adults, $5 children.
+The beautiful museum building in downtown St. Paul. ($10 adults, $5 children.
 See below for how to get a free pass)

 - Minneapolis Institute of Arts: located in south Minneapolis, this museum houses a ton of classical art, traveling exhibitions and also houses the Children’s Theater.
 My personal favorite museum, and best of all, it’s free!
 (FREE)

 - The Bell Museum of Natural History: The Bell Museum is part of the University of Minnesota and is located on the University’s Minneapolis campus.
+Update: This museum location has closed for COVID currently, but when it reopens it will be at the St. Paul campus’s new location.
 (Free admission on Sundays)